 Note: A blow to the head by blunt instrument on lambs younger than seven days of age is only acceptable if a preferred method is not readily available and the animal would suffer if euthanasia was not carried out immediately.

 4. ANIMAL MANAGEMENT

 4.0 General Animal Management

-4.0.1 All sheep must be thoroughly inspected at least once per 24 hours.
+- 4.0.1 Not allocated. - 4.0.2 All dairy sheep must be thoroughly inspected at least twice per 24 hours.